-The number of IPOs (excluding listings on the Tokyo Pro Market) for the period from January 2021 to December 2021 (hereinafter referred to as the "year through December 2021") came to 125, up from the previous year, and listings on the Tokyo Stock Exchange's Mothers market were particularly large in number (Figure I-3-13).
-In the year through December 2021, IPOs increased due to such reasons as that the future was more foreseeable than in the previous year, backed by strong share prices.
-The increase in listings on the Tokyo Stock Exchange's Mothers market has been partially resulted from an increase in the number of IPO audit engagements accepted by mid-tier audit firms.
+The number of IPOs (excluding listings on the Tokyo Pro Market) for the period from January 2022 to December 2022 (hereinafter referred to as the "year through December 2022") came to 91.
+Altough the number has decreased from the previous year when 125 IPOs occurred due to the favorable domestic stock price, it remains at the same level in recent years.
+Listings on the Tokyo Stock Exchange's Mothers and Growth market were particularly large in number (Figure I-3-13).

 Seeing shares by size of audit firms, large-sized audit firms maintain a large share (Figure I-3-14).
 However, the shares held by each of the large-sized audit firms have changed, which likely reflects changes in the business operation policies and IPO operations embedded in each firm.
 For information about the policies, organizational structures, etc. of audit firms regarding the acceptance of IPO audit engagements, see III.
-Operation of Audit Firms, A. Operations Management System, 1.
-Organizational Structure of Audit Firms (page 51).
+Operation of Audit Firms, A. Operations Management System, 4.
+Organizational Structure for Providing Audit Services (page 67).

-The share of large-sized audit firms was 60% in the year through December 2021.
+The share of large-sized audit firms was 52% in the year through December 2022.
 While the share of med-tier and small and medium-sized audit firms showed an uptrend.